mik-jozef/chalk/notes.md

 ```
 Error.ignore() - makes error not end the program when destructed
 if a temporary immutable object creates another object of the same type (eg.
   Regex.Expression), optimize and use only one object?
+immutable class? (with value semantics for comparision?)
+`comptime!` for params that have to be comptime evaluated?
+class of compiler optimizations that just work when optimizing already partially
+  optimized code, but create warning if applicable to code,
+  eg. `cond ? return true : return false`
 const function cannot return non-const reference to its member
 shuffle order of destructor calls each compilation, warn if different orderings
   produce different results (with the exception of reordering debug messages)